Corporate Transparency Act 2019: What Businesses Must Know

 The Corporate Transparency Act requires these reports to be submitted as of January 1st, 2024, but other aspects, such as the Financial Crimes Enforcement Network database, were enacted on January 1st, 2021.
 After your initial report, you only have to file when the information changes, so you don’t have to worry about submitting an annual report.

-If information about your company changes after your initial report is submitted, you have 30 days to file a new report without losing your compliance.
-Some corrections are available for inaccurate reports that are submitted, and reporting agencies are required to correct their mistake within 30 days of their discovery.
+If information about your company changes after submitting your initial report, you have 30 days to file a new report without losing your compliance.
+Some corrections are available for inaccurate reports submitted, and reporting agencies must correct their mistake within 30 days of their discovery.

 Penalties and Consequences of Non-Compliance

-The penalties for breaking this transparency law cover civil and criminal legal grounds, as well as potential risk of harm to your business reputation, lawsuits, and difficulties obtaining licenses in the future.
-These consequences can be quite severe, so it is best to always act in good faith when reporting to FinCEN.
+The penalties for breaking this transparency law cover civil and criminal legal grounds and potential risk of harm to your business reputation, lawsuits, and difficulties obtaining licenses in the future.
+These consequences can be severe, so it is best to always act in good faith when reporting to FinCEN.

 Civil penalties include financial penalties, generally in the form of a daily fine per day each day that the violation continues.
-However, for criminal penalties, you can be charged with up to $10,000 in fines and two years in prison.
+However, you can be charged with up to $10,000 in fines and two years in prison for criminal penalties.
 Report beneficial ownership information changes or errors as soon as possible to avoid unnecessary penalties.

 3 Steps to Prepare for Corporate Transparency Act Compliance